MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 #### Offload responsibilities to external teams

-Offloading workload responsibilities to external teams refers to using expert centralized teams, such as a security operations team, that perform specialized services.
+Offloading workload responsibilities to external teams refers to using expert centralized teams that perform specialized services such as a security operations team.
 You can offload responsibilities to existing teams to help optimize costs and delegate expertise for specific functions.

 - *Evaluate team skills*.
 Assess the current skill set of your team.
-Identify skill gaps or areas in which delegating tasks to a centralized team optimizes costs.
+Identify skill gaps or areas in which a centralized team optimizes costs.

 - *Find available opportunities*.
 Explore your organization for available services, such as the services of a security operations team.
 Ensure that the centralized team can accommodate the added responsibilities without compromising quality.